• Skip to primary navigation

 Instructions

-• Add the chopped onion to a pan with 1-2 teaspoon of olive oil and sauté until soft and translucent but not browned. set aside to cool.
+• Add the chopped onion to a pan with 1-2 tsp of olive oil and sauté until soft and translucent but not browned. set aside to cool.

 • Roughly chop the chicken and add to a bowl with the ricotta, thyme, onion and lemon zest.
 Mix to combine and season with salt and pepper.